boost-edu-tools/gitinspectorgui/docs/api/reference.md

 ## Overview

 This document specifies the Python functions you need to implement for GitInspectorGUI.
-The simplified PyO3 helper function integration between JavaScript and Python is handled automatically - you just need to implement these Python functions according to the specifications below.
+The integration between JavaScript and Python is handled automatically - you just need to implement these Python functions according to the specifications below.

-**Integration Note**: These functions are called directly from the frontend via our PyO3 helper functions - no HTTP requests involved.
-See [PyO3 Architecture](../architecture/design-decisions.md) for technical details.
+> **Integration Details**: For technical information about how these functions are called from the frontend, see [PyO3 Architecture](../architecture/design-decisions.md).

 ## Core Functions